kryptokrona/kryptokrona-docs/docs/guides/mining/XMRIG-Guide.md

 - Instead of `[public address]`, simply paste your TurtleCoin wallet's address.
 Make sure to keep the `"`!

-- If you don't have one yet, you can generate a [paper wallet](Making-a-Paper-Wallet) to mine towards for now, and later import into a CLI or GUI wallet.
+- If you don't have one yet, you can generate a [paper wallet](../Making-a-paper-wallet) to mine towards for now, and later import into a CLI or GUI wallet.

   ​

 - In place of `[pool address]`, you'll need to choose a pool to mine towards.
 You can check the full list [here](Pools).
-Make sure to keep the `"`!
+Make sure to keep the `"`'s!

 4. Save the file and start `xmrig-amd.exe`. if you're mining with an AMD GPU, or `xmrig-nvidia.exe` if you're mining with a nVidia GPU.